blockchain-day/blockchain-conf.github.io/index.md

-# First International Workshop on Blockchains and Distributed Ledger Technologies (DLTs) @ [ACM SACMAT](http://www.sacmat.org/2019/index.php)
-June 3rd, 2019 @ Toronto, Canada
+Welcome to the first international workshop on Blockchains and Distributed Ledger Technologies (DLTs) @ [ACM SACMAT](http://www.sacmat.org/2019/index.php), on June 3rd, 2019 in Toronto, Canada

 ## Overview